-While there is a cap on the number of points you can pool, it's unlikely you'll hit it: the Points Pooling program allows members to share up to 500,000 points every year with up to 2 million points shared among up to 10 members.
+While there is a cap on the number of points you can pool, it's unlikely you'll hit it.
+The Points Pooling program allows members to share up to 500,000 points every year with up to 2 million points shared among up to 10 members.

 The Points Pooling feature is entirely free, with no fees to add members or share points.
 You can also join any number of pools.
 In the past, Hilton used to charge $2.50 for every 1,000 transferred points.

 Pooled Points can be used for any room reward or non-room reward, including experiences and Points & Money rewards.

-You can also transfer points back and forth between Hilton accounts with no fees.
-Friends and family can share points with you if you're close to an award stay and you can return the favor later.
+This means that friends and family can share points with you if you're close to an award stay and you can return the favor later.

 Ready to redeem your Hilton points but you're a bit short?
 You can always buy Hilton Honors points.

-The standard price when you buy Hilton points is 1 cent each.
+The standard price when you buy Hilton points is 1.0 cent each.
 In most cases, it's not worth it.